Jikoji Retreat Center, 12100 Skyline Blvd, Los Gatos, CA 95033, phone: (408) 741-9562

 and a small flashlight with a red light or red material to cover the lens.

-Overcast may cancel the moonlight hike, or at least obscure the moon.
+Overcast may cancel the starlight hike, or at least obscure the stars.

 Events can be attended on a part time, drop in basis.